expo/expo/docs/versions/v10.0.0/guides/building-standalone-apps.md

 XDE currently doesn't include an option for building a standalone app, so we'll need `exp` for this.
 Run `npm install -g exp@latest` to get it.

-If you haven't used `exp` before, the first thing you'll need to do is login with your Exponent account using `exp login`.
+If you haven't used `exp` before, the first thing you'll need to do is login with your Expo account using `exp login`.

 ## 2. Configure exp.json